 That's it!
 When you import, we'll handle the rest by scanning your contacts and updating their information.

-Don't need that list anymore?
+Don't need that audience anymore?

-Learn more about lists!
+Learn more about audiences!

-Learn about ways to grow your list.
+Learn about ways to grow your audience.